Cost of quantum secret key: Key cost of generalized private states

 \section{Key cost of generalized private states}

-In this section, we prove several lemmas, which allow us to conclude that the key of formation, key cost, and distillable key are all equal for (irreducible) generalized private states.
+\setcurrentname{Key cost of generalized private states} In this section, we prove several lemmas, which allow us to conclude that the key of formation, key cost, and distillable key are all equal for (irreducible) generalized private states.
 We begin with a series of lemmas, which allow us to prove the main result of this section, that is, Theorem~\ref{thm:key_cost_for_private}.

-\begin{lemma} For $\gamma(\psi)$ a generalized private state, the following equality holds:
+\begin{lemma} For $\gamma(\psi)$ a generalized private state, the following equality holds

 \end{lemma}

 \begin{proof} Consider that